 A few countries and regions and regions have announced plans to phase-out fossil fuel vehicles and shift to e-mobility.
 Leading examples are shown in the map above.
 Countries and regions with the intention to phase out fossil fuel-powered vehicles by year:

-2030: Denmark, Iceland, Ireland, Israel, Nepal, Netherlands, Slovenia, Sweden, United Kingdom
+2030: Denmark, Hainan Island, Iceland, Ireland, Israel, Jeju Island, Netherlands, Slovenia, Sweden, United Kingdom

-2040: British Columbia, California, Canada, France, Portugal, Spain, Sri Lanka, Taiwan (Province of China)
+2040: British Columbia, Canada, France, Portugal, Quebec, Spain, Sri Lanka, Taiwan (Province of China)

 SLOCAT maintains the following database on e-mobility targets by countries, regions, cities, companies and major automobile companies.
 It covers major announcements and developments that support the electrification of the vehicle fleets.
 The source for every item is included in the database and all information are based on publicly available sources.
 It will be constantly updated and expanded with the latest information.
 Please share any comments, new announcements or any other feedback directly with Nikola Medimorec (firstname.lastname@example.org).

 The current overview was released in September 2021.